-This Runza Recipe is made with already prepared frozen bread dough and browned ground beef mixed with onion and green cabbage and seasoned with salt and fresh ground black pepper.
-The end result is absolutely delicious, quick, and much easier than mixing the dough from scratch.
+This Runza Recipe uses already-prepared frozen bread dough and browned ground beef mixed with onion and green cabbage and seasoned with salt and fresh ground black pepper.
+The result is absolutely delicious, quick, and much easier than mixing the dough from scratch.

 Start by taking the frozen roll dough out of the freezer and placing it on a baking sheet covered with parchment paper.
-Space them several inches apart.
-Then cover the baking sheet with plastic wrap and let the dough rise until double in size.
+Space the rolls several inches apart.
+Then, cover the baking sheet with plastic wrap and let the dough rise until doubled in size.
 This can take up to several hours, so plan accordingly.

-Meanwhile, cook beef in a large skillet over medium-high heat.
+Meanwhile, cook the beef in a large skillet over medium-high heat.
 When the beef is about halfway browned, add the butter, onion, and cabbage.
-Then cook until the beef is browned, and the onions and cabbage are soft.
+Cook until the beef is browned and the onions and cabbage are soft.
 Drain any excess grease.
 Season with salt and pepper to taste.

-- Timing is important with this recipe, so plan ahead, knowing that your dough needs several hours to rise.
-On the flip side, if it rises too fast and you are not prepared yet, pop it in the refrigerator for up to an hour.
+- Timing is essential with this recipe, so plan, knowing that your dough needs several hours to rise.
+Conversely, if it rises too fast and you are not prepared, pop it in the refrigerator for up to an hour.

 - If the dough is sticky, lightly flour your working surface.